A two day trial is scheduled to be held in January for a Stevens Point man accused of stabbing another man with a samurai sword.

-A Stevens Point man charged with attempted 1st degree intentional homicide, 1st degree recklessly endangering safety, armed burglary, and carrying a concealed weapon has pleaded not guilty.
+Joshua Bella, 30, is charged with attempted first degree intentional homicide, first degree recklessly endangering safety, armed burglary, and carrying a concealed weapon.

-The Stevens Point Police Department said on May 1, Joshua Bella, 30, broke into a home and stabbed the owner multiple times with a Samurai sword.
+The Stevens Point Police Department said on May 1, Bella broke into a home and stabbed the owner multiple times.
 Police say EMS crews responded to the home located at the corner of Division Street and McColloch Street just before 2 a.m. that morning for a reported burglary in progress and a stabbing victim.

 Investigators say police found the suspect upstairs.
 Sgt.
 Tony Babl said the suspect was pinned down, by the alleged victim and one of his roommates.